-Welcome to our official guide to Epsom Racecourse.
-In this section we explore this great flat racing racecourse in detail, looking at its history, the main races – including the Derby and the Oaks, a guide to the track, hotel picks, fixtures, travel information, betting guides and even the weather!
+Welcome to our official guide to Epsom Downs Racecourse.
+In this section we explore this prestigious flat racing racecourse in detail, looking at its history, the main races (including the Investec Derby and the Oaks), a guide to the unique course, local hotel picks, the main fixtures, travel information and even the weather!

 - 1 Overview